sentient-agi/werewolf-template/README.md

 password: moderator

 *Troubleshooting Hydrogen:*
 If the messenger client for watching game results isn’t working it may be that you are not waiting for the game to start.
-If it still won’t load when the game starts, then you may need to enable host networking in your docker desktop application settings: settings ->resource -> network and enable host networking
+If it still won’t load when the game starts, then you may need to enable host networking in your docker desktop application settings: settings ->resource -> network and enable host networking.
+Note that if you change the port, to view the game in the hydrogen messenger client UI, you need to change the port number after localhost in the homserver url.

 ## Storing and Viewing Werewolf Game Results